 What maintenance is required for my outdoor sign?

 For outdoor wood signs, whether painted or stained, more maintenance is required.
-Once a year the sign should be expected for tiny cracks, and if found, they should be filled in with Bondo and the paint retouched.
-Our painted and stained wood signs will last ten years with good maintenance.
+Once a year the sign should be expected for tiny cracks, and if found, they should be filled in with Bondo or plastic wood filler and the paint retouched.
+Our painted and stained outdoor wood signs will last over ten years with good maintenance.
 The most damaging situation is for cracks to appear in the surface of the wood, front or back, and water to get into the interior wood, which will cause rot and cracking of the substrate.
 Outdoor signs subjected to in rain, snow, ice and freezing/thawing are affected the most.
 Repainting and touch-up for these signs is the same as HDU described above.

-Clear-coated natural wood (stained, not painted) wood (Cedar, Redwood, Mahogany) signs require annual clear-coats in addition to possible crack filling.
+Clear-coated natural wood (stained, not painted) wood (Cedar, Redwood, Mahogany) signs require annual or bi-annual clear-coating in addition to possible crack filling.
 Think of a varnished wood boat; they require 10 times more maintenance to maintain their appearance than a fiberglass boat.
 The same is required of natural clear-coated wood signs.
-After staining them, we clear-coat them twice with MAP, similar to painted signs, but eventually the clear-coat wears off due to UV, rain, sprinklers, people touching them, etc, and they must be given a new clear-coat before the wood is damaged.
-Once damaged, the surface must be lightly sanded before new clear-coats are applied.
+After staining them, we clear-coat them twice with Marine Spar UV resistant varnish, but eventually the varnish wears off due to UV, rain, sprinklers, people touching them, etc, and they must be given a new coat of varnish before the wood is damaged.
+Once damaged, the surface must be lightly sanded before new coats of Spar Varnish is applied.

-Indoor or outdoor protected signs (under a building overhang, for example) require no maintenance, and will last several decades, Indoor wood sculptures have lasted 500 years without damage, as long as temperature and humidity levels are reasonably controlled.
+Indoor signs or outdoor protected signs (under a building overhang, for example) require very little maintenance, and will last several decades, Indoor wood sculptures have lasted 500 years without damage, as long as temperature and humidity levels are reasonably controlled.